Important COVID-19 information for students and employees

 "I don't feel well.
 What should I do?"

 As of the 2022-23 academic year, Rider University is no longer facilitating COVID-19 contact tracing or case management.
+We will no longer maintain separate isolation/quarantine housing.
+Students requiring isolation will be asked to do so at home/off campus or isolate in place if unable to do so.
 It is up to each of us to contact the Student Health Center (students) or your healthcare provider (employees) as well as NJ Department of Health and CDC guidance for what to do if you test positive for COVID-19 or if suspect you may have COVID-19.

 Guidance for students: